In California, Agreement On New Rules For When Police Can Use Deadly Force

 "This is an important bill, one that will help restore community trust in our criminal justice system," the governor wrote in a statement.

-Rendon commended the moral strength of Weber in moving the bill to this point. ""We need this resolution to save lives, protect public safety, and guarantee justice in every community," he wrote.
+Rendon commended the moral strength of Weber in moving the bill to this point.
+"We need this resolution to save lives, protect public safety, and guarantee justice in every community," he wrote.

 The bill still may receive minor amendments in the Senate, but the agreement reached Thursday is seen by all sides as the final framework — not an incremental deal to move the bill forward for future debate.